 More Alignment Notes - Proper alignment also is important for best performance with any receiver.
 Though it is possible to find an HRO receiver that is mostly original parts and is functional, it certainly will not be working at its design limits.
 A full rebuild is usually required for top performance.
 This is also true for orphan coil sets which might seem to function okay in a rebuilt HRO but full performance capabilities require that the coil set be fully cleaned internally, trimmers should lubricated and the coil set fully aligned to the HRO receiver that it is going to be used in.
 The original coil set alignment instructions had the user remove the upper front lid support that's held in place with two screws at each end and by the dial pointer mounting screw in the center.
 This was to allow easy access to the coil trimmers.
 I've found that if you use a very long and thin blade screw driver with the metal shaft wrapped with tape (to prevent shorting to the condenser frame or the cabinet) all of the coil trimmers are accessible without removal of the upper lid support.
 The basic alignment is described in "Restoring and Aligning HRO Coils Sets" elsewhere in this article.
 The specific manual for the particular type of HRO will generally provide more details and should also be used when aligning the receiver.
 As far as the alignment of the IF and Crystal Filter, this is standard faire and as long as the IF is aligned to the exact crystal frequency, no problems will be encountered. >>> |

 >>> The IF is 456kc and the crystal will be very close to this frequency.
 However, sweeping the signal generator across the IF can determine the exact crystal frequency and this is the frequency that the IF should be aligned to.
 In fact, your Crystal Filter will function better if you perform the IF alignment with the Crystal Filter on and set for fairly narrow selectivity.
 This assures that the Crystal Filter is operational and can be a useful tool for combating QRM.
 Although the manual will recommend that the BFO be set to zero-beat with the control at "9" this is not really necessary and actually reduces the effectiveness of the BFO.
 In the 30s and 40s the BFO was for CW and upper and lower sidebands don't even exist in that mode.
 Today we have SSB and by setting the BFO to zero-beat at 6.5 on the scale will allow you to select either upper or lower sideband when receiving SSB.
 As with all early receivers, the RF Gain must be reduced and the AF Gain set to near maximum with the AVC off and the BFO on to receive SSB signals.
 You have to set the receiver RF Gain so that the signal to BFO injection ratio is correct for non-distorted SSB reception.
 Coping with Drift - Drift is just a "fact of life" for early receivers.
 There is a lot of discussion today for ways to eliminate drift in old receivers but it really depends on your individual method (or preference) of operation.
 Almost all amateurs in the 1930s and 1940s were on CW and they were always tuning the receiver during a QSO.
 That was just the way it was - you followed the received signals by frequent adjustment of the tuning dial.
 It became "second nature" for hams to "tune around" for the best reception during a QSO.
-By the 1960s and later, SSB voice comms were becoming more and more popular so a different belief was beginning to be instilled into hams - "you shouldn't have to touch the tuning dial on the receiver.
-The received signals (the transmitter) shouldn't drift and neither should your receiver!"
-As SSB became the dominate voice mode, the receiver required virtually no drift from either the LO or the BFO.
-This has resulted in today's hams expecting "drift-free" operation in a receiver that was designed when CW was the primary mode of amateur comms and changing the frequency of the audio tone heard in a drifting signal didn't affect copy at all.
+By the 1960s and later, SSB voice comms were becoming more and more popular and the influx of Japanese ham transceivers were changing the operating habits of hams.
+A different belief was beginning to be instilled into hams - "you shouldn't have to touch the tuning dial on the receiver.
+The received signals (the transmitter) shouldn't drift and neither should your receiver or transceiver!"
+As SSB became the dominate voice mode, the receiver/transceiver required virtually no drift from either the LO or the BFO.
+This has resulted in today's hams expecting "drift-free" operation in a receiver that was designed during the Great Depression when CW was the primary mode of amateur comms and changing the frequency of the audio tone heard in a drifting signal didn't affect copy at all.
 Although "drift-free" design was possible, the components and circuits necessary made this expensive to achieve.
 Considering the economic factors of the Depression it became next to impossible to build a "sellable" receiver that didn't have some drift.
 The HRO will drift in frequency for about 30 minutes and then settle down somewhat.
 In the bandspread mode the drift is much more noticeable.
 This is because of the resolution of the PW-D in the bandspread mode.
 A small drift of a couple of kilocycles appears as a drift of five to ten "index marks" on the micrometer dial (depending on the coil set used.)
-So, if you want to operate your HRO "as original" you'll have to get used to the drift.
-Otherwise, you can change the LO coupling capacitor to a NPO type and add in zener regulation on the oscillators or build a regulated power supply for the receiver.
-But, original is more authentic and this is about nostalgia, isn't it? |
+So, if you want to operate your HRO "as original" you'll just have to get used to the drift.
+Adding voltage regulation to the LO or the BFO won't help thermal drift.
+The idea of a VR tube was to kept the plate voltage constant when the AC line voltage was changing due to large appliances switching on and off or other irregularities on the AC line.
+A NPO style capacitor might help the LO thermal drift but there's still the BFO drift for SSB copy.
+Original is more authentic and this is about nostalgia, isn't it? |

 |